petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-localization/overriding-module-language-translations.md

 ## Prioritize Your Module's Resource Bundle

-For the target module to use your custom language translations, you must specify your resource bundle in the OSGI manifest header.
+For the target module to use your custom language translations, you must specify your resource bundle in the OSGi manifest header.
 List your module first to prioritize its resource bundle over the target module resource bundle.
 This aggregates the two resources together.
 Here's an example of our tutorial module `com.acme.e6u7.impl` prioritizing its resource bundle over the target module `com.liferay.blogs.web`'s resource bundle:

 ```{literalinclude} ./overriding-module-language-translations/resources/liferay-e6u7.zip/e6u7-impl/bnd.bnd
 :language: properties